friday/textStretch.js/doc/javascript.md

 textStretch.js is minimal, fast and robust.
 It doesn't require or add any wrappers or child-elements, and it adapts to when you resize the window or flip your device.

 textStretch is build with older browsers in mind.
 It's tested and works with Chrome, Safari, Firefox and Internet Explorer (I haven't tested any version older than 6 though).
-If you can find a browser it doesn't work with, please contact me.

 ## Download
 [minified](http://albinlarsson.com/textStretch.js/dist/textStretch.min.js)<br/>